Gender differences in suicide: United States

 Since the 1950s, typically males die from suicide three to five times more often than females.
 Use of mental health resources may be a significant contributor to the gender difference in suicide rates in the US.
 Studies have shown that females are 13–21% more likely than males to receive a psychiatric affective diagnosis.
 72–89% of females who died by suicide had contact with a mental health professional at some point in their life and 41–58% of males who died by suicide had contact with a mental health professional.

-Within the United States, there are variances in gendered rates of suicide by ethnic group.
-According to the CDC, as of 2013 the suicide rates of Whites and American Indians are more than twice the rates of African Americans and Hispanics.
-Explanations for why rates of suicide and attempted suicide vary by ethnicity are often based on cultural differences.
-Among African American suicides, it has been suggested that females usually have better access to communal and familial relations that may mitigate other risk factors for suicide.
-Among Hispanic populations, the same study showed that cultural values of marianismo, which emphasizes female docility and deference to males, may help explain the higher rate of suicide of Latinas relative to Latinos.
-The authors of this study did not extrapolate their conclusions on ethnicity to populations outside the United States.
+Within the United States, there are variances in rates of suicide by ethnic group.
+For example, from 1999 to 2004, the rate of suicide for Native American adolescent males is nearly 20 per 100,000, while the rate for African-American females is roughly 1 per 100,000.
+According to the CDC, as of 2013 the suicide rates of Whites and Native Americans are more than twice the rates of African Americans and Hispanics.
+However, whites have a lower suicide attempt rate than Hispanics, and black and white males had the lowest rate of suicide attempts.